geometalab/docker-osmboundaries/README.md

 ### Update shapefiles

-Run `./update_shapes.sh` to get the newest shapefiles.
+Run `./update_shapes.sh` to get the newest shapefiles (download them), since they are not included in the sources.

 ### Trying the new build